 Our 1.3 GHz system runs at about 24 frames per second using between 250 and 1000 particles (depending on the certainty of the current pose).
-Both KidSize and TeenSize robots profit enormously from line-based localization.
+Tab.
+1 shows the relative timing results.
+Soccer robots profit enormously from line-based localization.
 Consider the pose certainty of the robot in our running example.
-We illustrate the beliefs in Fig. 3 by distributing many particles in a regular 3D-grid on the field.
+We illustrate the beliefs in Fig. 3 by equally distributing particles in a regular 3D-grid.
 Besides lines and corners, the robot only observes a pole at the side of the field.
 With color-based localization only, the position on the field is not at all clear from the image.
 Using only corners, the belief is reduced to two positions.
 The only colored landmark observed is then enough to further reduce the pose belief to an almost unimodal distribution.
 For a given frame, we run a particle filter update and select the most likely orientation z for each planar position p{xy} .
 We then show this particle sized in proportion to its likelihood at position (x, y).